kurokis/SDCND-P4-BehavioralCloning/writeup_report.md

 The ideal number of epochs was 8 as evidenced by the training history for the final model, which is shown below.

 ![alt_text][training_history_more_data]

+Here is [the link to the video](./writeup_video/run1.mp4) of autonomous driving using the final model.